 Your iPhone can’t keep secrets.
-Even though Apple wants you to think differently, it is almost always ready to leak the most private information from your life: your travels, your preferences and interests, searches, places you visit most often, work and home addresses, and much more.
-Yet, it has always been this way, and there was nowhere to go from it.
-However, Cupertino decided that customer privacy was more important to them than advertising companies’ location, and the developers gave us a real opportunity to protect ourselves.
+Even though Apple wants you to think differently, it is almost always ready to leak the most private information from your life: your travels, your preferences, interests, searches, places you visit most often, work and home addresses, and much more.
+Yet, it has always been this way, and there was nowhere to go.
+However, Apple decided that customer privacy was more important to them than advertising companies’ location, and the developers gave us a real opportunity to protect ourselves.

 Every electronic device has an advertising identifier.
-This is a unique code that is assigned to each gadget with Internet access.
-It is on it that advertising networks track our actions and form on its basis the so-called virtual portraits.
-Over time, they acquire information about our interests, movements, and requests, become more voluminous, and allow ad networks to recognize us, even without knowing our actual names, to slip us relevant ads on occasion.
+This unique code is assigned to each gadget with Internet access.
+It is on it that advertising networks track our actions and form on its basis so-called virtual portraits.
+Over time, they acquire information about our interests, movements, and requests, become more voluminous, and allow ad networks to recognize us, even without knowing our actual names, to slip us relevant ads occasionally.

 How to turn off your advertising ID?

-This year, Apple introduced a new rule for app developers to require them to ask users for permission to interact with their advertising IDs.
+This year, Apple introduced a new rule requiring app developers to ask users for permission to interact with their advertising IDs.
 If you remember, this provoked the scandal involving Facebook, whose entire business is based on data processing and displaying ads.
-The social network argued that the need to ask for permission from users would lead to the fact that most of them refuse to provide access to their IDs, therefore, while Apple has only partially introduced the new rule.
+The social network argued that the need to ask for permission from users would lead to most of them refusing to provide access to their IDs.
+Therefore, Apple has only partially introduced the new rule.

 Partially – means that developers are not yet required to request permission (the rule will officially take effect with the release of iOS 14.5).
 Still, users can already prevent them from accessing their advertising IDs, but only manually.